-- An on-campus Center for Counseling and Diagnostic Services brings clients from off campus to be counseled by students in the program and provides opportunity for video and audio feedback. - Trainees provide off-campus counseling in local agencies, school districts, hospitals, and non-profit organizations. - The Masters in Counseling Program and participating school districts collaborate with the Migrant Education Advisor Program (MEAP), which is a collaborative partnership with the Office of Migrant Education. - · Faculty actively support diversity and focus on multicultural counseling skills throughout the curriculum. - · Classes are offered during the morning, afternoon, and evening.
+- An on-campus Center for Counseling and Diagnostic Services brings clients from off campus to be counseled by students in the program and provides opportunity for video and audio feedback. - Trainees provide off-campus counseling in local private and non-profit agencies, higher education settings, community mental health centers, non-profit organizations, and Veterans Affairs facilities. - Faculty actively support diversity and focus on multicultural counseling skills throughout the curriculum. - · Classes are offered during the morning, afternoon, and evening.